Ooh Aah... Just a Little Bit: Critical reception

 L.A.
 Weekly wrote that it's "an expert confection of interlocking speed-stuttered repetitious-trance electro-breakdance beats, above which Gina G breathily metronomes too-childlike-to-be-suggestive "ooh ahh"s as if she were a Kit-Cat clock ticking and tocking its way to the bank, its Cheshire smile bursting with catnip."
 Richard Smith from Melody Maker named it Single of the Week and "easily the best Eurovision song since 'Waterloo'".
 He also said, "A Euro anthem for Eurovision!!
 How excellent.
 This is shiny, happy, bouncy and brilliant idiot pop with those galloping Motiv8 rhythms".
-Music Week gave the song four out of five, adding that its "immediacy, jollity and credibility should stand it in good stead."
+Music Week gave the song a score of four out of five, adding that its "immediacy, jollity and credibility should stand it in good stead."
 NME described it as a "frenzy of techno-friendly tunefulness", remarking its "unshakeable" chorus.
-A reviewer from People Magazine noted that Gina G is adding a "dusky undercurrent and a teasing touch of sultriness" to the song.
+People Magazine noted that Gina G is adding a "dusky undercurrent and a teasing touch of sultriness" to the song.
 John Everson from SouthtownStar felt it should be the "dance club sensation of the year", describing it as "a pure hair-flipping bit of flirting, teasing fun.
 This is just the sort of fodder to form into a perfect pop hit".
 He also complimented its "Erasure-esque galloping beat".
 Charles Aaron from Spin called the song a "synthy magic carpet that flies nonstop to flashy, trashy Miami discos where they sell drinks with names like 'Call a Cab'."